 The Confederation of British Industry's order book balance rose 14 points from the previous month to -24 in February 2021, its highest reading since February 2020 and well above market expectations of -35.
 The output expectations index rose 22 points to -2, while the gauge for export order book decreased 6 points to -39.
 "Manufacturing activity remains patchy, but so far appears to have taken a smaller hit than in previous lockdowns.
 However, a stubbornly mixed picture persists among the different manufacturing sub-sectors, pointing to the asymmetric impact of restrictions", Alpesh Paleja, CBI Lead Economist, said. source: Confederation of British Industry

 Factory Orders in the United Kingdom averaged -18.78 Net Balance from 1977 until 2021, reaching an all time high of 21 Net Balance in May of 1988 and a record low of -79 Net Balance in October of 1980.
 This page provides the latest reported value for - United Kingdom CBI Industrial Trends Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom CBI Industrial Trends Orders - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-Factory Orders in the United Kingdom is expected to be -26.00 Net Balance by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Factory Orders in the United Kingdom to stand at 10.00 in 12 months time.
-In the long-term, the United Kingdom CBI Industrial Trends Orders is projected to trend around 12.00 Net Balance in 2021 and 8.00 Net Balance in 2022, according to our econometric models.
+Factory Orders in the United Kingdom is expected to be 5.00 Net Balance by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Factory Orders in the United Kingdom to stand at 12.00 in 12 months time.
+In the long-term, the United Kingdom CBI Industrial Trends Orders is projected to trend around 8.00 Net Balance in 2022, according to our econometric models.